dokester/BayesicFitting/README.md

 functions are found in BayesicFitting/source/kernels.
 They can be used e.g. to combine into a model.

-### test

-Almost all classes have a test harnass.
-These are located in BayesicFitting/test.
-They can be execised as:

-    python -m unittest <file>

-where python refers to python3 and file refers to one of the files in BayesicFitting/test.

-As most functionality is tested in a test harnass, examples on how to use the classes can be found there too.

 ### examples

-In BayesicFitting/examples a number of scripts can be found the exercise the classes.
+In [BayesicFitting/examples](./examples) a number of scripts can be found the exercise the classes.
 They are in the form of jupyter notebooks.
 Some are using real data; others have synthetic data specially constructed to make some point.

+All examples can be inspected by clicking on them.
+They will fold out in the browser.

-Run a jupyter notebook in the examples directory.
+To actually exercise the examples and maybe adapt then, start a jupyter notebook in the examples directory.

     jupyter notebook